maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 Dataset Balancing
 To ensure the model had equal exposure to both outcomes, I constructed a balanced dataset by sampling an equal number of stomp (is_stomp = 1) and non-stomp (is_stomp = 0) games—5,346 of each.
 This prevents the model from being biased toward the majority class and enables better evaluation using metrics like the F1 score.

-Features Used
+### Features Used
 The model uses a total of 6 features, including:

 3 quantitative (numerical):

-golddiffat10: Gold difference at 10 minutes
+  - `golddiffat10`: Gold difference at 10 minutes

-csdiffat15: CS difference at 15 minutes
+  - `csdiffat15`: CS difference at 15 minutes

-killsat15: Kills at 15 minutes
+  - `killsat15`: Kills at 15 minutes

 3 nominal (categorical):

-side: Whether the team was Blue or Red
+  - `side`: Whether the team was Blue or Red

-patch: Version of the game patch
+  - `patch`: Version of the game patch

-playoffs: Whether the match occurred during playoffs
+  - `playoffs`: Whether the match occurred during playoffs

 There are no ordinal features in this setup.

-Encodings and Preprocessing
+### Encodings and Preprocessing
-- Numerical features were standardized using StandardScaler.
+  - `Numerical features` were standardized using StandardScaler.

-- Categorical features were encoded using OneHotEncoder.
+  - `Categorical features` were encoded using OneHotEncoder.

-Model Performance
+### Model Performance
-Accuracy: 0.6844
+  - Accuracy: 0.6844

-F1 Score: 0.6653
+  - F1 Score: 0.6653

-Good/Bad?
+### Good/Bad?
 This baseline model serves as a good starting point.
 While Logistic Regression is a simple linear model, it performs reasonably well here.
 The use of a balanced dataset and F1 score for evaluation helps avoid misleading accuracy metrics and gives a clearer view of performance on both classes.